 "An eminently practical work; clear in its explanations, precise in its directions, natural in its arrangements.
-The style is simple and easy; the collateral information abundant."-Polytechnic Review.
+The style is simple and easy; the collateral information abundant.
+Its value is enhanced by historical notices, which have been prepared with judgment and knowledge, and are not disfigured by the slightest affectation."-Polytechnic Review.